Foirfeacht/phi_updated/README.md

 ## Custom Module Examples
 Project already have a couple of example modules written for most general use-cases

-*  `customVitalsStoreId`  - Example of classic two-side editor with common PHI buttons (Load/Save/Discard) support and adding panel to the PHI Dashboard
+*  `customAtomicVitalsStoreId`  - Example of classic two-side editor with adding panel to the PHI Dashboard
 *  `customProblemsStoreId`  - Example of operating on standard PHI data (passing to directive with `phiData` isolated scope member) with common PHI buttons (Load/Save/Discard) support